khalid-hussain/shaheen/chap8.md

 near Granada's border to compensate the loss of Sakhra.
 This would dampen the joy and enthusiasm of the Muslims for a while and it would boost the morale of our troops.
-In my opinion, if the Governor of Cadiz makes a surprise attack on them, then, we should be able to capture Alhama as easily as they have captured Sakhra.
+In my opinion, if the Governor of Cadiz makes a surprise attack on them, then, we should be able to capture Al-Hamma as easily as they have captured Sakhra.

 "And what makes you so sure that they would be taken by surprise.
-Isn't it possible that on reaching Granada Abu Dawood might have seen his destiny with the Muslims and might have sent this letter with the knowledge of Abul Hassan?"
+Isn't it possible that on reaching Granada, Abu Dawood might have seen his destiny with the Muslims and might have sent this letter with the knowledge of Abul Hassan?"

 "My heart testifies that your doubts are baseless.
-But even if this is so, they will still wait for the reply to this letter to know what our objectives are while I can take the precaution of making them wait for a reply until the Governor of Cadiz captures Alhama.
-Abu Dawood is not wrong in saying that Alhama is the key to Granada and we will be able to win half the war by capturing it.
-I will send a message to the Governor of Cadiz today itself and I will proceed to Loja.
-Their entire focus would be on me and Cadiz's army would get a chance to capture Alhama.
+But even if this is so, they will still wait for the reply to this letter to know what our objectives are while I can take the precaution of making them wait for a reply until the Governor of Cadiz captures Al-Hamma.
+Abu Dawood is not wrong in saying that Al-Hamma is the key to Granada and we will be able to win half the war by capturing it.
+I will send a message to the Governor of Cadiz this very day and will proceed to Loja.
+Their entire focus would be on me and Cadiz's army would get a chance to capture Al-Hamma.
 I will also give marching orders to the armies of Cordova and Seville.
-If we were to take a defeat at a front it certainly won't be Alhama's.
+If we were to take a defeat at a front, it certainly won't be Al-Hamma's.

 Spies had informed Abul Hassan that Ferdinand had left Castile with a legion of his troops.
-Alongwith this, he also got to know about the troop movement of the armies of Cordova and Seville.
+Along with this, he also got to know about the troop movement of the armies of Cordova and Seville.
 He divided his army into three groups.
 He gave the command of one section under the leadership of Al-Zeghel, ordering him to block the forces advancing from Seville.
 For the second army, he could not find a more befitting man than Musa but on the advice of a few nobles he left Musa with Abu Abdullah in Granada and called for Badr bin Mughira to lead it.

 Badr bin Mughira reached Granada with more than half of his troops and took charge of the force that was advancing towards the border of Cordova.

-Abul Hassan kept the charge of the remainder of the army in his hand.
+Abul Hassan was in charge of the remainder of the army.
 Before leaving, he called Abu Abdullah and said, "Son!
 With the absence of Al-Zeghel and I, a great responsibility rests with you.
 According to your age, you are old enough to take care of the Sultanate's affairs.
 However, I'm leaving Musa behind for your assistance.
 In my eyes he is no less that Al-Zeghel.
 Don't take any step without his advice.
 If something were to happen to me then remember that my soul won't rest until you take back the lost Sultanate of Andalus."

-Abu Abdullah said, "It is my misfortune that even at this point in time I do not have the privilege of being a soldier in your army.
+Abu Abdullah said, "It is my misfortune that even now, I do not have the privilege of being a soldier in your army.
 However, I will try my utmost to prove myself worthy to fulfill the responsibility that you have assigned to me but I feel that you would need an experienced general like Musa on every front.
 It is vital that he stayed with you.
 You may leave anybody else for my assistance."

 Abul Hassan replied, "You are right but another reason to leave Musa here is that he will be able to recruit new soldiers for reinforcement."

-After leaving Granada Abul Hassan encamped near bordercity, waiting for Ferdinand's armies.
+After leaving Granada, Abul Hassan encamped near a border city, waiting for Ferdinand's armies.
 With him were two brilliant generals of Granada's army, Al-Zaghairi and Naeem Ridwan, to take Musa's place.

-Two weeks passed and Abul Hassan got to know that Ferdinand's army have halted at a place across the border.
-Similar news was received from Al-Zeghel and Badr bin Mughira that troops moving from Seville and Cordova have halted near the border.
+Two weeks passed and Abul Hassan came to know that Ferdinand's army had halted at a place across the border.
+Similar news was received from Al-Zeghel and Badr bin Mughira, that troops moving from Seville and Cordova have halted near the border.

-But, in the third week he suddenly received the news that the ruler of Cadiz had immediately advanced his troops and captured Alhamma.
-With this news he realized the actual reason why the armies of Castile, Cordova and Seville had halted across the border.
-With the news of the victory of Alhama, Abul Hassan also started receiving reports that the ruler of Cadiz had massacred thousands of its citizens.
+But, in the third week he suddenly received the news that the ruler of Cadiz had immediately advanced his troops and captured Al-Hamma.
+With this news he realized the actual reason why the armies of Castile, Cordova, and Seville had halted across the border.
+With the news of the victory of Al-Hamma, Abul Hassan also started receiving reports that the ruler of Cadiz had massacred thousands of its citizens.

-Alhama was the most important fort for the defense of Granada.
+Al-Hamma was the most important fort for the defense of Granada.
 From there, the enemy forces could invade Granada anytime.
-The sounds of "My Alhama" resonated far and wide in Granada.
+The sounds of _My Al-Hamma_ resonated far and wide in Granada.
 Everyone was of the opinion that the keys of Granada have gone into the hands of the enemy.

-Abul Hassan realized that now Ferdinand would divert his attention towards Alhama and attack some other city.
-Therefore, he sent orders to Al-Zeghel and Badr bin Mughira to remain at their fronts and gave half of his troops to Al-Zaghairi to march towards Alhama.
+Abul Hassan realized that now Ferdinand would divert his attention from Al-Hamma and attack some other city.
+Therefore, he sent orders to Al-Zeghel and Badr bin Mughira to remain at their fronts and gave half of his troops to Al-Zaghairi to march towards Al-Hamma.

-Al-Zaghairi besieged Alhama and closed all the external supply routes for reinforcements and supplies.
+Al-Zaghairi besieged Al-Hamma and closed all the external supply routes for reinforcements and supplies.
 When Ferdinand received the news of the siege, he ordered his troops to march from all three directions.